MacLeod-D/ESP8266-Multitasking-CoopOS/README.md

   **6) Measuring time with a resolution of 12.5 NANOSECONDS is shown.**

-  I think it is a good template to start from - have fun with it.
+  I think it is a good template to start with - have fun with it.

 Installation